 Visitors to the Arboretum can refer to interpretive brochures, stored in marked storage boxes at several locations, to guide their walks through this historic site.
 Parents and teachers can download the Kid's Scavenger Hunt worksheet [PDF] to provide an exciting pedagogical activity.

 If you're interested in supporting the Coker Arboretum through a donation or endowment, download the Friends of Coker Arboretum form [PDF] and mail it to us.

 The Coker Arboretum is now booking weddings (Note: ceremony only; no receptions).
 Please review the Policies and Procedures [PDF] before contacting Arboretum staff.
-If you have additional questions or want to book your wedding, please contact the Arboretum curator, who will provide you with an application.
+If you have additional questions or want to book your wedding, please contact the Events Manager, who will provide you with an application.

 Thanks to the efforts of Patrick Brandt, Director of Science, Training, and Diversity at the University of North Carolina at Chapel Hill, we are pleased to provide this online map with photos and information on trees of the UNC-CH campus—a campus known and appreciated for its trees.
 This self-guided tour of the arboreal heritage of UNC's Chapel Hill campus can either be enjoyed from the comfort of your home/office computer or as a smart phone-enabled walking tour.
 The tour is paper-free and uses Google Maps to point out the locations of over 100 species of trees.
 There are more than 300 photos of the actual trees taken on site, plus links in the notes section that provide species-specific information from Wikipedia.
 Almost all trees are identified with metal plaques at their base or on their trunk.